 We have a pond, horseshoes, a telescope for stargazing, a volleyball/badminton court, and an amphitheater.
 There are hundreds of miles of off-road trails in the Grand Canyon Parashant National Monument and the Gold Butte National Monument, as well as hiking and rock scrambling at the nearby Whitney Pockets and other areas.

-The Lodge is a large gathering space with a petrified wood fireplace, pool table (with ping pong top), game table and more.
+The Lodge is a large gathering space with a petrified wood fireplace, game table and more.
 It is a great place for guests or groups to gather at the end of the day.
 It is included with all guest usage.

 Aravada Springs welcomes your dogs to the ranch within the following guidelines.
 Dogs must be: